tanhuang01/master_recycler/README.md

 ### 1.PagedAdapter and SelectedAdapter.

-&nbsp;&nbsp;&nbsp;&nbsp; A PagedAdapter is used to  add a function to the RecyclerView that when it slide to the bottom, load another page data to show. while a SelectedAdapter is used to add a function to the RecyclerView that when the its item if click, the backgrand of the item while change to selected state.
+&nbsp;&nbsp;&nbsp;&nbsp; A PagedAdapter is used to  add a function to the RecyclerView that when it slide to the bottom, load another page data to show. while a SelectedAdapter is used to add a function to a RecyclerView that if its a item is clicked, the backgrand of the item will change to selected state.
 &nbsp;&nbsp;&nbsp;&nbsp; The both proxy adapter are decoupled from the orignal normal adapter, which hold the data set.
-&nbsp;&nbsp;&nbsp;&nbsp; Relating classes is in the *_5_page_selected* package.
+&nbsp;&nbsp;&nbsp;&nbsp; Relating classes are in the *_5_page_selected* package.
 (2018/04/02)

-&nbsp;&nbsp;&nbsp;&nbsp; You can use the adapters like this: (do NOT include other logial to initalize a RecyclerView)
+&nbsp;&nbsp;&nbsp;&nbsp; You can use the adapters like this: (May be in should add another more code to initalize a RecyclerView, just as the Activity5.java shows)
 ```java
         adapter = new NormalAdapter5();
         selectedAdapter = new SelectedAdapter5(adapter);